-- R13.
+- R12.
+Pedestrian and bicycle access within the CEMU area and to and from the CMAC and station must be safe, convenient, and easily accessible. - R13.
 A continuous pedestrian network between the CMAC and the CEMU area must exist on Ferris Road, East Road, through the station area, and the DCP funded rail crossings. - R14.
-Design of all subdivisions, streets and arterial roads must give priority to the requirements of pedestrians and cyclists by providing: Footpaths of at least 1.5 metres in width on both sides of all streets, roads and - bridges, unless otherwise specified in relevant cross-sections in Appendix 1,

-Shared paths or bicycle paths of 3.0 metres in width where shown on the relevant cross sections illustrated in Appendix 1, - cross sections illustrated in Appendix 1, On road bicycle lanes where shown on the relevant cross sections illustrated in Appendix appropriate sleeving with active frontages, high levels of architectural detail or landscaping elements must be included.
+Design of all subdivisions, streets and arterial roads must give priority to the requirements of pedestrians and cyclists by providing: - Footpaths of at least 1.5 metres in width on both sides of all streets, roads and bridges, unless otherwise specified in relevant cross-sections in Appendix 1, - Shared paths or bicycle paths of 3.0 metres in width where shown on the relevant cross sections illustrated in Appendix 1, - On road bicycle lanes where shown on the relevant cross sections illustrated in Appendix 1